-Wash the tomatoes and wipe it dry with kitchen towel.
+Wash the tomatoes and wipe it dry with a kitchen towel.

 Slice the top of the tomato.

-Scoop out the seeds and the membrane from tomato.
+Scoop out the seeds and the membrane from the tomato.

 Be careful not to cut the wall of the tomato.

-Slightly slit the back of the tomatoes so that it stand straight.
+Slightly slit the back of the tomatoes so that they stand straight.

 Now apply salt pepper and brush oil on each tomato.